zarakong/allops-import/allops-pm-ui/README.md

   - **Customer.tsx**: Shows a table of customers with options to edit and view PM plans.
   - **TaskPM.tsx**: Manages PM tasks.
   - **UploadPM.tsx**: Allows users to upload PM data.
+  - **Settings.tsx**: Provides an interface to configure the n8n webhook URLs (TEST/PRD) for Google Drive uploads.
 - **src/components**: Contains reusable components:
   - **Sidebar.tsx**: The sidebar with expandable/collapsible menu options.
   - **CustomerTable.tsx**: Renders the customer table with action buttons.